The Problem With YARA: Evading Elastic Security EDR with a NOP instruction

 }

-We tested them using yara64.exe:
+We tested the original Havoc demon.x64.bin using yara64.exe:

-Interestingly, the Demon agent we compiled from the previous blog already evades Elastic's first YARA rule written in 2022.
-That tests our theory, maybe the authors of HAVOC C2 specifically rewrote something to evade Elastic's YARA rule.
+Interesting Finding: The Demon agent we compiled from the previous blog already evades Elastic's first YARA rule written in 2022.
+That tests our theoryβ€”maybe the authors of HAVOC C2 specifically rewrote something to evade Elastic's YARA rule.
 Either way, it looks like Elastic has two more rules that do detect the latest version.

 Let's take a look at Ghidra to see what they are detecting:

-That's interesting, taken at face value, it appears like there are two unique patterns of bytes that Elastic thinks are inherently attributable to the Havoc framework.
+Discovery: There are two unique patterns of bytes that Elastic thinks are inherently attributable to the Havoc framework.
 We didn't dig too deeply, but the second one seems to be DemonConfig function where source is provided.
 The first signature focuses on the very beginning of the Demon assembly shellcode which is provided as source and compiles each time an agent is configured.

 Ok, let's just modify the assembly and include a NOP instruction to evade the first YARA rule:

-So that takes care of the 2nd yara rule.
 The third YARA rule is in the Demon source.
 That's a little harder to compile, and rather than spend the time necessary to rebuild that (despite author warnings), let's just modify something inconsequential with HxD.
 As long as we don't add any bytes, we shouldn't have to worry about any offset issues.

 All we should have to modify is the instructions which reserve stack space and decommit stack space.
 We could easily add a stack variable in source, but let's knock this out.